elastic/kibana/x-pack/plugins/actions/README.md

 The `PostDelete` hook does not have a `wasSuccessful` property, as the hook is not called if the delete operation fails.
 The saved object will still exist.
 Only a successful call to delete the connector will cause the hook to run.

+The `PostSave` hook is useful if the `PreSave` hook is creating / modifying other resources.
+The `PreSave` hook is called just before the connector SO is actually created/updated, and of course that create/update could fail for some reason.
+In those cases, the `PostSave` hook is passed `wasSuccessful: false` and can "undo" any work it did in the `PreSave` hook.

 The `PreSave` hook can be used to cancel a create or update, by throwing an exception.
 The `PostSave` and `PostDelete` invocations will have thrown exceptions caught and logged to the Kibana log, and will not cancel the operation.

 When throwing an error in the `PreSave` hook, the Error's message will be used as the error failing the operation, so should include a human-readable description of what it was doing, along with any message from an underlying API that failed, if available.
 When an error is thrown from a `PreSave` hook, the `PostSave` hook will **NOT** be run.